Awowz/CS-Item-Market-Status/README.md

 - 🔧 Supports multiple currencies
 - 🔗 Scraps the Steam market for the most current value of an item
 - 🔧 Items are stored in a local DB that can be added, removed, and modified.
+- 🔗 Create profiles to sort your item collection, or add your friend to the list.

 ## 🛠️ Installation and Dependencies